 This Timeshrine is centered on a Hippo skull found on location.
 You can see in the back ground a very large pod of Hippos.
 Although Oloiden Bay is an officially recognized Ramsar site, poachers operate here with impunity, trapping animals and heavily overfishing the lake.
 Anne came back a year later to find a completely changed landscape: the poachers had driven the hippos away and decimated water fowl populations.

 The embroidered bee in the center of the image belonged to Napoleon III.
 If you look closely you will see honey tears running down its coat.
 Honeybees, signifying immortality and resurrection, have been royal emblems since ancient times.
 Bees pollinate 70% of the crops that provide 90% of world food.
 Today their populations are so diminished that bees have to be transported by truck to pollinate crops.

-This beautiful Amur Leopard living in a reproduction sanctuary walked into the Timeshrine.
-The disks are ancient - bi - a Chinese Neolitical symbol of protection.
-Amur leopards are almost extinct, with less than 70 wild adults left in the world.
+This beautiful Amur Leopard living in a reproduction sanctuary walked into the TimeShrine.
+The disks are ancient Chinese Neolithic symbols of protection, called Bi.
+Amur Leopards are almost extinct, with less than 70 wild adults left in the world.

-The Timeshrine was created around a sleepy pangolin mother and child, with ancient Vietnamese money symbolically representing the value of Pengolins both as a black market product and as an endangered species.
+The TimeShrine was created around a sleepy pangolin mother and child, with ancient Vietnamese money symbolically representing the value of Pangolins both as a black market product and as an endangered species.
 Pangolins are nocturnal and solitary.
 They are the world's most trafficked mammal prized for their meat and armor and soon be eaten into extinction.

 Snow Leopards are famously elusive.
 The Timeshrine apparently attracted this one, who stayed around for a few photographs before taking off with the hourglass.
 The installation is composed with protective artifacts that belonged to a Nepalese Shaman.